akanksh5/leadgen/README.md

 # 📇 FastAPI Lead Management System

 A lightweight and secure lead management backend built with **FastAPI** and **SQLite**.
 This application allows for public lead submission with resume upload and automated email notifications, alongside an authenticated admin interface to view and update lead statuses.
+The design document can be found on the repository.
 ---

 ## ✨ Features